david-hankinson/rails-bank-trx-reporting/docs/README.md

-# Creating and managing the diagram with mingrammer
+# Diagrams lets you draw the system architecture in Python code

 Here we can use a `Diagram as code approach` to visualise this application